shakacode/webpacker_lite/README.md

 Why did [ShakaCode](http://www.shakacode.com) fork [rails/webpacker](https://github.com/rails/webpacker)?

-For the details, see [Webpacker Lite: Why Did  We Fork Webpacker?](https://blog.shakacode.com/webpacker-lite-why-fork-webpacker-f0a7707fac92)

 3 reasons:

 1. React on Rails needed only the helpers in Webpacker to obtain the correct file path or relative URL to Webpack created assets, given different Rails environments, fingerprinting of assets, hot-reloading, etc.
 2. We preferred a simpler configuration to get the core functionality needed.
 You configure just one thing: The directory within `/public` where Webpack will create the manifest and output file.
 Then you configure your Webpack config to generate a simple manifest that maps the base output names to the possibly fingerprinted versions.
 Note, unlike Webpacker, Webpacker Lite wants your manifest to **NOT** contain any host information.
 3. We needed the ability to quickly make changes needed by [react_on_rails](https://github.com/shakacode/react_on_rails)

-For more details on how this project differs from Webpacker and why we forked, please see [Webpacker Lite: Why Did  We Fork Webpacker?](https://medium.com/@railsonmaui/webpacker-lite-why-did-i-fork-webpacker-f0a7707fac92)
+For more details on how this project differs from Webpacker and why we forked, please see [Webpacker Lite: Why Fork Webpacker?](https://blog.shakacode.com/webpacker-lite-why-fork-webpacker-f0a7707fac92).

 # NEWS